unlock-protocol/unlock/governance/README.md

 To make sure all calls can be executed properly, you can use Tenderly forks to test execution of calls on each destination chains.

 There is test DAO deployed with the entire cross-chain pipeline configured between Gnosis chain and Polygon mainnet - available at [0x530ff2daed410ca7d70c25f18dc770f106201151](https://www.tally.xyz/gov/unlock-cross-chain-test-dao-on-gnosis/proposals).
-It can use it for testing proposal execution accross the bridge.
+A test version of the Unlock factory contract is deployed on Polygon at [0x2411336105D4451713d23B5156038A48569EcE3a](https://polygonscan.com/address/0x2411336105d4451713d23b5156038a48569ece3a) and can be used for testing cross-chain proposals execution.

 ### After proposal execution